 - a.
 The receiver nomenclature/name model number and manufacturer. - b.
-The frequency stability. - c.
-The spurious rejection level. - d.
-The image rejection level. - e.
-The frequency range through which the receiver is capable of being tuned. - f.
-The emission designators identifying the types of emission for which this receiver is designed. - g.
-For each frequency band the RF bandwidths at the -3, -20, -60 dB levels. - h.
-For each emission designator the IF bandwidths at the -3, -20, -60 dB levels for the narrowest IF amplifier. - i.
+The spurious rejection level. - c.
+The image rejection level. - d.
+The frequency range through which the receiver is capable of being tuned. - e.
+The emission designators identifying the types of emission for which this receiver is designed. - f.
+For each frequency band the RF bandwidths at the -3, -20, -60 dB levels. - g.
+For each emission designator the IF bandwidths at the -3, -20, -60 dB levels for the narrowest IF amplifier. - h.
 For each emission designator specify the receiver sensitivity and specify the criteria used.